aslangahramanov/Real-Time-Chat-with-Django-Channels/README.md

 ## Setup

-1. First, we clone the project from this repository to your own computer with the help of git bash.
+1. First, we clone the project from this repository to your own computer with the help of git clone.

 ```
 > git clone https://github.com/aslangahramanov/Real-Time-Chat-with-Django-Channels